5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

   - [**RTCMemoryFixup**](https://github.com/acidanthera/RTCMemoryFixup) in order to block writes to specific RTC regions

 ## Changing Hibernation modes in macOS

+> [!CAUTION]
+> Don't fiddle around with these settings unless you know what you are doing!

 Open Terminal.
 Enter `man pmset` &rarr; Lists all available `pmset` parameters to modify System Power Management!

-:warning: **CAUTION**: Don't fiddle around with these settings unless you know what you are doing!

 To check the currently selected Hibernation mode, enter: